 Cal looks to end streak vs Stanford

-BOTTOM LINE: Stanford looks to extend Cal's conference losing streak to five games.
+BOTTOM LINE: Stanford looks to extend Cal's conference losing streak to six games.
 Cal's last Pac-12 win came against the Utah Runnin' Utes 72-63 on Jan.
-16. Stanford fell short in a 72-66 game at home to Southern California on Tuesday.

-UNBEATEN WHEN: The Golden Bears are 6-0 when they score at least 70 points and 1-12 when they fall shy of that total.
-The Cardinal are 5-0 when they hold opponents to 64 points or fewer and 5-7 whenever opponents exceed 64 points.
+16. Stanford is coming off a 70-55 win on the road over Cal in its most recent game.

-ASSIST RATIOS: The Golden Bears have recently used assists to create baskets more often than the Cardinal.
-Cal has an assist on 32 of 66 field goals (48.5 percent) over its past three outings while Stanford has assists on 33 of 74 field goals (44.6 percent) during its past three games.
+ASSIST RATIOS: The Golden Bears have recently gotten buckets via assists more often than the Cardinal.
+Stanford has 33 assists on 74 field goals (44.6 percent) across its previous three outings while Cal has assists on 33 of 60 field goals (55 percent) during its past three games.

-DID YOU KNOW: Stanford is ranked second in the Pac-12 with an average of 71 possessions per game.
+DID YOU KNOW: Stanford is rated second in the Pac-12 with an average of 70.8 possessions per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25